-CMCI ambassadors are students who serve as liaisons between prospective students, parents and the university.
-They promote CMCI and provide connections between prospective and current CMCI students, staff, faculty, alumni and donors through informational and outreach events.
-CMCI ambassadors also assist the college's communication team with content aimed at prospective students.
+CMCI ambassadors are students that serve as liaisons between prospective students, parents, and the university, as well as promote CMCI and provide connections between prospective and current CMCI students, staff, faculty, alumni and donors through informational and outreach events.
+CMCI ambassadors also assist the communication team with content aimed at prospective students.

 What do CMCI ambassadors do?

-Assist with CU Admissions events (Explore CU, Admitted Students Day, etc.)
+- Assist with CU Admissions events (Explore CU, Admitted Students Day, Be Boulder for a Day, etc.)

-Assist with summer, fall and spring New Student Welcome events
+- Assist with summer, fall, and spring New Student Welcomes

 - Attend alumni and donor events